 - Length of Award: Initial appointments may be made for one year with renewals as approved.
 Appointments may be extended for up to 2 years if outside funding covers that length of time.

-- Purpose: Is to provide investigators access to NIH facilities to further their own research and training by using specialized equipment and resources that are not otherwise available to them.
+- Purpose: To provide investigators access to NIH facilities to further their own research and training by using specialized equipment and resources that are not otherwise available to them.

 - Eligibility: Individual must be a qualified, technically trained academic scientist, engineer, student, or other scientifically trained specialist.
 The Researcher usually has an advanced degree in the natural or medical sciences.
 Those who are self-supporting scientists must have the appropriate Lab/Branch Chief certify research credentials and adequate financial resources including that the research will be of direct benefit to the Guest Researcher and not for the specific purpose of performing services for NIH.
 American citizenship is not required, but foreign Guest Researchers must have a valid visa before they can work in NIH laboratories.